-Don’t worry if the eclectic interior of this former flour mill—chandeliers hanging from a 100-year-old pulley system and bar stools crafted out of wine barrels—leaves you with your mouth hanging open.
+Don’t worry if the eclectic interior of this former wheat mill—chandeliers hanging from a 100-year-old pulley system and bar stools crafted out of wine barrels—leaves you with your mouth hanging open.
 Tasting room pourers will soon fill it with sips of The Dalles winery Quenett’s chardonnays, pinot gris, and fruit-forward reds.
-The Dalles natives James and Molli Martin began renovating the 1908 mill (where flour for Cheez-Its was once milled) in 2009 into a tasting room for Quenett and a bottling facility for the couple’s single-serving wines they call Copa Di Vino.
+The Dalles natives James and Molli Martin began renovating the 1913 mill (where wheat for Cheez-Its was once milled) in 2009 into a tasting room for Quenett and a bottling facility for the couple’s single-serving wines they call Copa Di Vino.
 Enjoy a glass of either as you marvel over the restored mill, or delight in a game of bocce ball just outside.

 Nothing improves your golf game—or at least your temperament—like a good wine tasting session.
 Nestled right next to the Hood River Golf Course’s clubhouse, Phelps Creek’s tiny tasting room is the prime place to test this theory.
 Owner Bob Morus planted the first of his 30 acres in 1990, collaborating with a Hood River winemaker and a fourth-generation vigneron from Burgundy to produce solid representations of that region’s Old World pinots.
 The 2009 Cuvée Alexandrine pinot is a pleasant surprise among a sea of excellent chardonnays, and the lively tasting room banter (often improved by stories from the owner himself)—well, that’s just par for the course.